TylerNakamura/tylernakamura.github.io/charity.md

 permalink: /charity/
 ---

 I'm not sure how or why you've found yourself in my little corner of the internet, but while I have your attention, I invite you to consider supporting one of the organizations below.
-I believe these organizations offer some of the **most important and impactful ways to make the world a better place**.

 ---